It’s important we get to know each other to make sure we’re a good fit cause trust me, it matters.

 In 2022 we welcomed a Samoyed pup named Indy (Indy Sama Jones) who's a sassy little sweetheart.

-Unfortunately our original wedding plans were cancelled due to COVID, so we will finally be celebrating our wedding in Italy on October 4, 2023.
+Unfortunately our original wedding plans were cancelled due to COVID, so we finally celebrated our wedding in Italy on October 4, 2023.
 It's been a journey, so I can give you all my tips and tricks and relate to all my busy brides.
-We are just so excited to finally celebrate our love with the ones we love most at a 30 person intimate event.

 This is our life and we plan on living it adventurously and doing some good along the way because you know...YOLO.